How Does CBD Feel?

 CBD, however, doesn’t create a buzz or any of the feelings typically associated with smoking marijuana because it does not bind to the body’s cannabinoid receptors.
 It works through entirely different mechanisms.

 What’s more, CBD is not the same as cannabis – it is an extract of the cannabis plant, a chemical that it manufactures to help with its survival.
 It is just like antioxidants in blueberries: compounds that blueberries use to protect themselves against UV sun damage.

 So, if CBD doesn’t make you “high,” how can you tell it’s working?

 CBD doesn’t work like many of the pain management drugs that you find on the market today.
 Most people don’t feel any effects at all immediately after taking a dose of CBD oil.
-The reason for this is that CBD works to bring the body back into “homeostasis” or balance, not take it away from it.
+The reason for this is that CBD is believed to work in a way that brings the body back into “homeostasis” or balance, not take it away from it.

 Most people usually start to feel the effects of CBD after a week or so of taking it.
 People report feeling more relaxed and that they have better pain management.